orka.memory_logger module

 from orka.memory_logger import create_memory_logger

-# Redis backend (default)
+# Basic Redis backend

-redis_memory = create_memory_logger("redis", redis_url="redis://localhost:6379")
+redis_memory = create_memory_logger("redis", redis_url="redis://localhost:6380")

 Direct Instantiation